Berkshire Record Society

 The Berkshire Record Society is a text publication society founded in 1993 to produce scholarly editions of important documents relating to the history of Berkshire, England, held at the Royal Berkshire Archives and elsewhere.
 It is a registered charity.

 The society's chairman is Ralph Houlbrooke.
 The general editor is Anne Curry, who took over from the founding general editor, Peter Durrant.

-In addition to its seris of annual titles, the Berkshire Record Society published An Historical Atlast of Berkshire (Second Edition, 2012) edited by Joan Dils and Margaret Yates, with maps by Clive Brown.
+In addition to its series of annual titles, the Berkshire Record Society published An Historical Atlas of Berkshire (Second Edition, 2012) edited by Joan Dils and Margaret Yates, with maps by Clive Brown.